Blood pressure chart: What your reading means

 This blood pressure chart can help you figure out if your blood pressure is at a healthy level or if you'll need to take some steps to improve your numbers.

 *Ranges may be lower for children and teenagers.
-Talk to your child's doctor if you're concerned your child has high blood pressure.
+Talk to your child's care provider if you're concerned that your child has high blood pressure.

 †These recommendations address high blood pressure as a single health condition.
 If you also have heart disease, diabetes, chronic kidney disease or certain other conditions, you may need to treat your blood pressure more aggressively.